HotPocketRemix/DarkSoulsItemRandomizer/README.md

 Starting Items: Determines what pool of weapons/shields the Randomizer draw from when choosing the player's starting left-hand and right-hand items.

 Fashion Souls: If active, the many armor sets in game are split up, and each piece is placed separately.

+Laundromat Mixup: If active, most human NPCs will wear random armor instead of their usual sets.
+If Fashion Souls is not active, NPCs will wear randomly chosen full sets of armor.
+If Fashion Souls is active, NPCs will wear independently chosen random pieces of armor.

 Senile Gwynevere: If active, the Lordvessel will be shuffled like other key items, and Gwynevere will give the player a different item in place of the Lordvessel.
 Not compatible with not shuffling keys.